RobRendell/gTove/README.md

     * Hexagonal fog of war shaders
     * Hexagonal fog of war mouse clicks/elastic drag
 * Dice enhancements:
-    * Roll in a floating dice tray, rather than on the tabletop.
-Tray is visible when dice bag is.
-Alternative to auto-ping dice rolls when they're happening
     * Ability for players to customise the colour of "their" dice.
     * Ability to colour individual dice within a pool (so 4d6 in white, 3d6 in red, 2d6 in black)
     * Ability to hold (pin) some dice and reroll the rest (die context menu?)